senimanjs/seniman/README.md

 }
 ```
 Seniman runs on Node.JS and uses familiar JSX syntax & state management APIs, so you can hit the ground running.

+##### Note: Seniman is alpha software.
+The API is unstable and may change in the future.
+Please use with caution.

 ## Table of Contents
 - [How it Works](#how-it-works)